r4inm4ker/Kraken/.github/CONTRIBUTING.md

 All methods need to have doc strings. **ALL**.
 Doc strings are to be formatted using the Google Python Style.
 [Google Python Style](http://google.github.io/styleguide/pyguide.html "Google Python Style")

+The Kraken documentation is built by [Sphinx](http://www.sphinx-doc.org/en/stable/) and uses the Napolean plug-in to create well formatted doc strings within the generated doc strings.

 ## Sublime Settings & Snippets
 Developers should adjust Sublime using the following preferences to ensure that the code is as clean as possible.